1959 Kirkuk massacre: Reaction in Iraq

 While the Iraqi Communist Party was influential in Iraqi politics, their influence was weakened after the massacre.
 Mutilated bodies of Turkmens were shown on TV and magazines, criticizing the communists.
 Due to the politics in Iraq, Abdulkarim Qasim blamed the ICP in general rather than the Kurds.
 Due to pressure from Qasim, the ICP apologized for the massacre in early August.
 Qasim used the massacre as an excuse to persecute communists in the Iraqi army.
 The 26 perpetrators were sentenced to death.
 Qasim later stated that "even Hulagu and the Zionists did not commit such an atrocity."
+Jerjis Fathallah, a Kurdish communist and nationalist, later stated that after the massacre, the Turkmen lived in a state of fear for two weeks and rushed to buy Kurdish clothes, with its price increasing by 10 times as a result.

+Cultural and linguistic communal consciousness among Iraqi Turkmen thrived under the Qasim regime, which tried building ties with prominent Turkmen amid its crackdown on Kurdish and communist political activities after the 1959 massacre.
+It was under the auspices of the Interior Ministry under the Qasim regime when the Turkmen Brotherhood Association was founded in 1960.
+The government allowed them to freely engage in cultural activities but banned them from political activities.

 Reaction in Turkey

 The massacre was censored in Turkey.
-There was a belief among the Iraqi Turkmen that the 1960 coup d'etat in Turkey against Adnan Menderes was organized by the Turkish army as a resistance against the censoring of the massacre.
+There was a belief among the Iraqi Turkmen that the 1960 coup d'état in Turkey against Adnan Menderes was organized by the Turkish army as a resistance against the censoring of the massacre.
 However, various Turkish newspapers reported on the event and accused the Turkish government of being passive about the problems of Turkish minorities in other countries, including Iraq.